-Casas Del Bosque La Cantera Sauvignon Blanc 2021
+Casas del Bosque La Cantera Sauvignon Blanc 2022

-Pale straw color with green reflections.
-Layers of aromas of grapefruit, boxwood and passionfruit.
-On palate the wine is dry and crisp, with citrus and herbal flavors and refreshing acidity.
+Pale straw color with greenish hues.
+Layers of aromas of grapefruit, boxwood and passion fruit.
+On palate the wine is dry and crisp, with some ripe fruit and a refreshing acidity.
+There is an extremely subtle minerality that reminds of flint.
 Finishes long.
-Ideally served at 42–46ºF with shellfish like oysters or with grilled fish.
+Ideally served at 6 – 8ºC/43 – 46°F with shellfish (oysters), grilled fish or strongly flavored fish preparations such as sardines.
 Herbs like chives, cilantro or parsley.
-Green olives, chutney and all types of goat’s cheese.
+Green olives, chutney and all types of goat cheese.

 Casas del Bosque´s flagship variety is undoubtedly Sauvignon Blanc.
 In 2019, they started working with consultant Sam Harrop, Master of Wine, originally from New Zealand, with the intention of developing a wine that intrinsically reflects a “sense of place”.
 The ultimate goal was to create a Sauvignon Blanc that is an authentic – and distinct – reflection of Casablanca in a glass.
 The “La Cantera” blocks are on a hillside in the vineyard, near the quarry that gives the wine its name.
 The iron rich, ancient granite soils make for an ideal place to grow clone 242 (which makes up for about 70% of the wine) and clone 107 – both from France.
 The 2020 vintage in particular, comes from a slightly warmer and thus shows notes of grapefruit and passion fruit.
 The aromatics are intoxicating – intended to

 propose a bit of novelty in a marketplace, that feels otherwise dominated by Marlborough and Sancerre renditions.

 Frequent foggy mornings, warm days and cool nights characterize the valley.
 The average temperatures in